kammitama5/kammitama5.github.io/_posts/2017-7-5-Wednesday-July-5th.md

 ## I love sailing...but I'm still learning

-- I like it because it takes time to get really good, and it's perfect if you have an analytical mind.
+- I like it because it takes time to get really good, and it's perfect if you have an analytical mind, but also requires good intuition.

 - I did a bit of rowing in school (and my dad also was also a Sea Scout, and my brother has done Dragon-boat racing), so I know a bit, but I'm still learning.

 - In sailing, you have to constantly be aware of your surroundings, while looking at details.
+If you're in a group, you can work as a team, but it's also great if you are fine with keeping your own company and don't need to be around people all the time.

 - It's also great if you are into astronomy because in navigation, it comes in handy